orstavik/JoiComponents/book/chapter8_routing/Problem2_WithHashRouter.md

-# Problem: #sometimesFallingShort
+# Problem: The SpaProblem

-> The two biggest problems when thinking outside the box: shame and loneliness.

 ## Problem: Relative locations has IDE support

 `/` and folder convention is part of the URI convention.
-"/path/resource.type" in URLs therefore mirror "folder/file.name" in the filesystem of desktop computers.
+"/path/resource.type" in URLs mirror "folder/file.name" in the filesystem of desktop computers.
-This enables developer IDE to support automatic refactoring of normal and relative path-based links, but not so for `#`-based links.
+This enables developer IDE to support automatic refactoring of normal and relative path-based links.
+There is little to none such support for `#`-based links.

-No design-time support for matching links with resources is a big issue.
+Having no design-time support for matching links with resources is a big issue.
 Without design-time support a project might quickly develop link-to-resource gangrene.
 As IDE tools no longer rename links and resources in tandem, developers might quickly either:
  * give up and let broken links flourish, or
  * freeze up and let the fear of broken links hamper development.

-### The SpaProblem
+## The SpaProblem

 **Browser do not include #-tags in its communication with the server**.
 Links shared with #-tags loaded by the user will therefore *always*